Vdesnoux/Solex_ser_recon/README.md

 Check the "Show graphics" box for a live reconstruction display, a graphic of the geometry correction and a quick view of the final images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.

-If "Save FITS files" box is checked, the following files will be stored in the same directory as the SER file (with the option for .fits or .fit file extension):
+If the "Save FITS files" box is checked, the following files will be stored in the same directory as the SER file (with the option of .fits or .fit file extension):

 - xx_mean.fits: average image of all the frames in the SER video of the spectral line
 - xx_img.fits: raw image reconstruction